9brada6/tabs-with-posts/development.md

     - Move the documentation to the last position, in he tabs.
     - Add some photos.
     - Make a link button, and add the id before the title, as when clicked on a link, to see the title(search on google how to do it before).

+    Additional plugin supported notes:
+    - Support main category from SEO.
+    - YASR does not support ordered by count if is set to overall.

     General Settings:
     - Say that if a plugin to cache pages is used, then the page cache must be purged(deleted).